-The new version of the Chrono4 Geant features a highly scratch-resistant body, which is crafted from hardened carbonized steel that was additionally treated with DLC-Dianoir coating that further increases its resistance to accidental marks, while also making it look extremely cool bringing in associations with firearms and other “government issue” stuff that people seems to like so much.
+The new version of the Chrono4 Geant features a highly scratch-resistant body, which is crafted from hardened carbonized steel that was additionally treated with DLC-Dianoir coating that further increases its resistance to accidental marks, while also making it look extremely cool bringing in associations with firearms and other “government issue” stuff that people like so much.
 Although heavier than titanium, the metal is also a lot less prone to dents and scratches and is thus a lot more practical if you plan to use this expensive toy as a daily beater.

 Judging by the specs and comparing images of the original and its limited edition variation, I must declare that the rest is basically the same.

 The dial sports the same stylish metal plate with horizontal Geneva stripes motif and all, except for the central chronograph, hands are covered with some amount of Superluminova that makes the watch more usable in darkness.

 Well, their signature “E-shield” was finally removed from the dial, but that’s only for the better: there are enough details on its face to further clutter the display.